E2 Visa Lawyer USA | E2 Treaty Investor Visa Attorney

 What Is The Minimum Investment For E-2 Visa?

 The Investor, Business Owner or Entrepreneur, must invest or be in the process of investing a substantial amount of capital in a business in the United States.
-Any experienced E2 Visa Lawyer will tell you that there is no minimum amount of capital required to be invested, but instead substantial amount is a subjective threshold that depends on the nature of the business, the total of investment compared to the total cost of purchasing an established business in the specific sector or establishing a new one and the financial commitment required to ensure the successful operation of the enterprise.
+An experienced E2 Visa Lawyer will tell you that in the case of setting up a new business there is no minimum amount of capital required to be invested, but instead substantial amount is a subjective threshold that depends on the nature of the business, the total of investment compared to the total cost of purchasing an established business in the specific sector or establishing a new one and the financial commitment required to ensure the successful operation of the enterprise.
 As such, for capital intensive businesses the investment amount can be in the hundreds of thousands or millions of dollars while for businesses that are not capital intensive, the investment can be around $100,000 or less.
 However, the investment must be large enough to ensure that the investor will successfully develop and direct the enterprise.
+If, however, the investor purchased an existing business, then an experienced E2 visa Lawyer in the USA, will tell you that the cost is generally, its purchase price, which is normally considered to be the fair market value.

 What Is The Best Advice that an Experienced E-2 Visa Lawyer Is Giving His or Her Clients Regarding Their Investment?

-The capital invested must be at placed at risk in the U.S. business and must be subject to loss if investment fails.
+The capital invested must be at placed at risk in the U.S. business with the objective of generating a profit and must be subject to loss if investment fails.
 Simply having investment funds in a bank a bank account is not not sufficient to show that the investment capital has been placed at risk for E-2 Visa purposes.
+Moreover simply being in the stage of signing contracts or looking for suitable locations and property is not sufficient to qualify for the E2 visa.
+Also, simply inheriting a business does not constitute an investment for purposes of E-2 visa eligibility.
+From our best E2 Visa Lawyers point of view, the E2 visa rules and regulations regarding the amount of funds invested in the U.S. company are intended to ensure that the E2 investor or entrepreneur is unquestionably committed to the success of the business in the United States and is not simply a gamble.
 Further, the investment funds must not have been obtained, directly or indirectly, from criminal activity.
 At this point, the presence of an E-2 Investor Visa Lawyer is almost mandatory, especially when the client is not sure how to prove that the source of funds is compliant with immigration standards.

 Finally, the Investor or Entrepreneur must intent to develop and direct the U.S. company in which he or she invests.
 For E-2 Investor Visa purposes, the Investor or Entrepreneur cannot be a passive investor in a U.S. enterprise and must show that he or she owns at least 50% of the enterprise or possesses operational control through a managerial position or other corporate device.
+A smaller business that is a joint venture may also qualify as an E-2 enterprise; at least 50 % of the enterprise must be owned by a citizen of the treaty country.
 Certain employees of such an Investor or Entrepreneur or of a qualifying organization may also be eligible for E-2 Investor Visas.

 How Long Does An E2 Visa Last?